tilera/node/doc/api/tls.markdown

     **NOTE**: Previous revisions of this section suggested `AES256-SHA` as an acceptable cipher.
-Unfortunately, `AES256-SHA` is a CBC cipher and therefore susceptible to [BEAST attacks].
+Unfortunately, `AES256-SHA` is a CBC cipher and therefore susceptible to BEAST attacks.
 Do *not* use it.

-  - `ecdhCurve`: A string describing a named curve to use for ECDH key agreement or false to disable ECDH.

-    Defaults to `prime256v1`.
-Consult [RFC 4492] for more details.

   - `handshakeTimeout`: Abort the connection if the SSL/TLS handshake does not finish in this many milliseconds.
 The default is 120 seconds.